 What Is It?
 Milwaukee is one of the brewery capitals of America and a welcome stop for anyone who appreciates good craft beer.

 Why Do It?
 Pabst has been part of the city’s beer scene for many years, but there are many newer up-and-coming breweries that are doing some really creative things too.
-A couple of local favorites are the Lakefront Brewery, New Glarus, and the Milwaukee Brewing Co.
+A couple of local favorites are the Lakefront Brewery and New Glarus.
 Many breweries in the city offer guided tours that include samples and have taprooms to sample on your own.
 There are also lots of tours that you can join to safely transport you and your crew from one brewery to the next.

 Good to Know: If beer isn’t your thing, how about an Old Fashioned?
 This whiskey drink is also a popular choice in Milwaukee.
 The Great Lakes Distillery is a great place to try locally distilled spirits.